lart-bangor/research-assistant/docs/source/index.rst

 .. rubric:: Citing

-If you use the L’ART Research Client (or parts of it) in your research, please use the following citation to reference the app:
+If you use the L’ART Research Client (or parts of it), please cite the following document:

 .. epigraph::

-   Breit, F., Tamburelli, M., Gruffydd, I. and Brasca, L. (2023). *The L’ART Research Client app: An electronic tool for bilingual research* [Software, version |version|].
+   Breit, F., Tamburelli, M., Gruffydd, I. and Brasca, L. (2022). *The L’ART Research Client app: A digital toolkit for bilingualism and language attitude research * [Software, version |version|].
 Bangor University.

 .. .. rubric:: License

-   The L’ART Research Client and its implementation of the LSBQe are free and open source.
+   The L’ART Research Client and the tools implemented within it are free and open source.
 The app is dual licensed under the terms of the `Affero General Public License <https://www.gnu.org/licenses/agpl-3.0.en.html>`_ (the AGPL) and the `European Union Public License <https://commission.europa.eu/content/european-union-public-licence_en>`_
    (the EUPL).
-Dual licensing means that you are free to choose under which of the two license’s terms you want to use it.
+   Dual licensing means that you are free to choose under which of the two licence’s terms you want to use it.

 .. toctree::